 - Airline and hotel co-branded cards: Co-branded cards, on the other hand, are usually exclusive to the airline or hotel.
 You might still be able to transfer earned points to another travel partner at a 1:1 ratio, but expect to earn the most points when spending it at a specific hotel or airline.

-Travel Cards Versus Cash-Back Cards
+Travel Cards Versus Cash Rewards Cards

 What Are Points and Miles Worth?

 There is no set answer to how much a point or mile is worth since all cards set their points at a different evaluation.
 It is key to know the baseline point valuation for your card so that you can set that as a minimum worth.
 This will enable you to get the most bang for your travel points.